Japan Discovery and Service

 Absolutely!
 We just ask that if you come with a friend, you and your friend(s) are still open to meeting new people and sharing this special experience with the entire group.

-Students love this trip because they get to explore Japanese culture in so many ways!
+Students love this program because they get to explore Japanese culture in so many ways!
 Japanese food, anime, sumo and other cultural forms are very popular in other parts of the world, our students love exploring them in their home country and comparing them their experiences with them at home.
-Students are also often deeply impacted by the community service portion of this trip which both gives back to the community and is a tremendous learning experience.
+Students are also often deeply impacted by the community service portion of this program which both gives back to the community and is a tremendous learning experience.

 What is unique about this program?